 - Health Issues Centre convened an online event entitled Who Makes The Call? which focused on ethical decision making when care may need to be rationed.
 You can read the report here or watch a video of the event here.
-(Note it is one hour 40 minutes.)

 - The health consumer peak organisations across Australia worked with Health Issues Centre to bring together a second forum entitled Will Technology Save Us? focusing on both the COVIDSafe App and Telehealth.
 You can see the video of the event here.
 (Note it is one hour 11 minutes.)

 - Will the Road to Recovery be paved with casualties?
 This event was held on 16th June 2020 and the Event Summary report is available here, and the video is available here.
 A full report is available here.

 COVID-19 – It only took a Pandemic….
 Caring after COVID-19

 - It’s an understatement to say that things in our health system have changed during COVID-19.
 For example, Telehealth implementation has soared with the introduction of a Medicare Number for GPs, and also for outpatient appointments.
 Visitor numbers were restricted, although these restrictions have eased now.
 We undertook a survey to reflect on these questions in relation to changes in our health services –